Welcome to the George Laboratory

 Transport and Tissue Engineering

-Our research program is focused in six broad areas of transport phenomena, immunoengineering, computational modeling, tissue engineering, and “organ-on-a-chip” technologies which include 3D microphysiological systems to simulate 1) the microcirculation, 2) cardiac muscle, 3) the tumor microenvironment (colon cancer and breast cancer), 4) bone marrow, 5) the immune system, and 6) pancreatic tissue.
+Our research program is focused in six broad areas of transport phenomena, immunoengineering, computational modeling, tissue engineering, and “organ-on-a-chip” technologies which include 3D microphysiological systems to simulate 1) the microcirculation, 2) the tumor microenvironment (brain (GBM), prostate, and breast cancer), 3) bone marrow, and 4) the immune system.

 We utilize both experimental and theoretical techniques.
-The projects are multidisciplinary and involve active collaborations here at UC Davis with Professors Scott Simon, Randy Carney, Alyssa Panitch, Sepideh Gholami, Sandy Borowski, and Nicole Baumgarth.
-We also maintain collaboration at UCI with Professors Chris Hughes and Abe Lee, and at Washington University with Professors Stacey Rentschler, David Curiel, and Ryan Fields.
-The tissue engineering projects are supported by a fully-equipped modern cell and tissue culture lab, and actively employ modern stem biology techniques (e.g., differentiation of induced pluripotent stem cells), fabrication of microfluidic devices using soft lithography, and non-invasive (optical) assessment or characterization of oxygen tension using phosphorescent lifetime imaging (PhLIM).
+The projects are multidisciplinary and involve active collaborations here at UC Davis with Professors Randy Carney, Xiangdong Zhu, Cheemeng Tan, Aijun Wang, and Sandy Borowsky.
+We also maintain collaborations with numerous other faculty including Saul Priceman (USC), Danielle Benoit (University of Oregon), Ruchira Singh (University of Rochester), James McGrath (University of Rochester), Nicole Baumgarth (Johns Hopkins), Ryan Fields (Washington University in St. Louis), Chris Hughes (UCI), and Abe Lee (UCI).
+The tissue engineering projects are supported by a fully-equipped modern cell and tissue culture lab, and actively employ all modern biology techniques, fabrication of microfluidic devices using soft lithography, and environmentally-controlled confocal microscopy.
 We invite you to explore the lab in more details including specific research projects and the quality individuals that make up the lab.